navigator-systems/jrx/README.md

 This makes it easy to cross-compile for different environments like Linux, Windows, Raspberry Pi, or even older platforms — all from a single command `jrx build MyProject`.

 The output binaries will be created in the bin directory with the following name sctructure `projectName-OS-ARCH`.
-If several build targetss use the same OS and ARCH these are going to get overwritten.
+If several build targets use the same OS and ARCH these are going to get overwritten.

 ## 🛡️ Vulnerability Scanning